-I plead no contest to the First Specification in full satisfaction of the charges against me, and agree to the following penalty:
+I agree not to contest the allegations in full satisfaction of the charges against me, and agree to the following penalty:

-My license shall be suspended for an indefinite period but no less than 12 months.
-I shall be subject to a condition that I comply with attached Exhibit "C" ("Requirements for Closing a Medical Practice Following Medical License Revocation, Surrender, Limitation or Suspension.")
-During the period of suspension, I shall be precluded from reliance upon my license to practice medicine to exempt me from the license, certification or other requirements set forth in statute or regulation for the practice of any other profession licensed, regulated, or certified by the Board of Regents, Department of Education, Department of Health or the Department of State.
+My license shall be suspended for an indefinite period until my Nevada medical license is unrestricted and until I can prove fitness to the New York State Board of Professional Medical Conduct.
+I shall be subject to a condition that I comply with attached Exhibit "C" ("Requirements for Closing a Medical Practice Following Medical License Revocation, Surrender, Limitation or Suspension."
+During the period of suspension, I shall be precluded from reliance upon my license to practice medicine to exempt me from the license, certification or other requirements set forth in statute or regulation for the practice of any other profession licensed, regulated, or certified by the Board of Regents,

+Department of Education, Department of Health or the Department of State.
 Upon compliance with all the conditions of this Consent Order I may petition the Board for a Modification Order staying the indefinite suspension of my license.